Paying Your Amazon Sales Tax in Canada

 You can pay your GST/HST in three ways:

-You can pay your GST/HST using a financial institution's transaction methods or online banking services.
-The Canadian Revenue Agency (CRA) has also established a new online payment method called MyPayment.
+You can pay your Goods and Services Tax/Harmonized Sales Tax using a financial institution's transaction methods or online banking services.
+The Canadian Revenue Agency (CRA) has a new online payment method called MyPayment.
 You can try different payment options using MyPayment.
 Check their website for different payment options for businesses and individuals.

 • Form RC159, Remittance Voucher - Interim Payments